 5. Walk and Ride Defensively – Stay alert as you walk, jog or bike and follow the rules of the road.
 At the same time, recognize that you may be an unexpected obstacle to many drivers and be prepared to move or jump out of the way if a vehicle is coming too close.
 Leave potential distractions home, such as music players, cell phones and smart phones.

-6. Protect Pets with a Pet Safety Light – There are special safety lights for dogs, like the SportDOG and Puplight, that slide or clip onto your pet’s collar and make both of you more visible in the dark.
+6. Protect Pets with a Pet Safety Light – There are special safety lights for dogs, like the Puplight, that slides or clips onto your pet’s collar and makes both of you more visible in the dark.
 An illuminated dog collar with LED lights is another way to call attention to your pet at nighttime.

 The bottom line for staying safe on the road after dark is to use common sense, obey traffic laws and dress to “be seen and be safe” by wearing clothing and accessories that increase your visibility, like a safety light and reflective materials.